How to buy Civmec (CVL) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Civmec Limited is an engineering & construction business based in Australia.
-Civmec shares (CVL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Civmec has a trailing 12-month revenue of around $531.4 million.
+Civmec is an engineering & construction business based in Australia.
+Civmec shares (CVL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Civmec has a trailing 12-month revenue of around $757.8 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Civmec